+A living trust is a financial instrument used to make sure your money goes to the right people when you die.
 No one likes to think about dying but when it comes to managing your finances, you have to be prepared for the inevitable.
 Having a solid estate plan in place can ensure that your family is taken care of after you’re gone.
 A last will and testament and a living trust are two useful tools you can use to form your estate plan.
 If you don’t have a lot of assets or you plan to leave everything to your spouse, a will may be enough.
 A living trust lets you dictate how your assets are handled before and after you die, but whether or not you need one depends on several factors.
+A financial advisor can help you with all manner of estate planning issues.

 How a Living Trust Works